danielsobrado/spring-cloud-kafka-microservices/README.md

 * Database activity monitoring (DAM) for privileged use and application access.
 * File integrity monitoring (FIM) to avoid file and configuration tampering.

+### Secrets

+In the configurations we have passwords in clear text, this is a bad practice, to avoid this in the java project we can use [Jasypt](https://www.baeldung.com/spring-boot-jasypt) to encrypt properties.

+But this doesn't solve the issue with Dockerfiles and Docker Compose, to solve this we need to use [Docker Secrets](https://docs.docker.com/engine/swarm/secrets/), we need Docker Swarm and it is out-of-scope in this example.

+In a Cloud environment we might use [AWS KMS](https://aws.amazon.com/kms/) or [Azure AKV](https://azure.microsoft.com/en-us/services/key-vault/).

 ## Cache

 The products could be cached in the database if the goal is to decrease the number of calls to external APIs.